enzo-project/enzo-dev/doc/manual/source/physics/star_particles.rst

 .. figure:: magnetic-feedback.png
    :align: center
-   :scale: 70%
+   :scale: 25%
+   :alt: Magnetic feedback schematic.

-   :alt: Two-dimensional schematic overview of the life cycle of a star cluster particle and two channels of its feedback.
+Two-dimensional schematic overview of the life cycle of a star cluster particle and two channels of its feedback.
 Left: Star cluster particle formation.
 Middle: Thermal feedback.
 Thermal energy by Type II supernova explosion is injected into the gas cell in which a star cluster particle of age less than 120 Myr resides.
 Right: Magnetic feedback.
 Toroidal magnetic fields are seeded within three finest cells from a star cluster particle.